Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Introduction

 \section{Introduction}

-The exchangeable model with a Dirichlet process prior is a cornerstone of Bayesian nonparametric analysis and has inspired much of the subsequent work in this area (for an overview, see \citep{lijoi2010}).
+The exchangeable model with a Dirichlet process prior is a cornerstone of Bayesian nonparametric analysis and has inspired much of the subsequent work in the area (for an overview, see \cite{lijoi2010}).
 One remarkable feature of the Dirichlet process, due to \cite{regazzini1978} and later \cite{lo1991}, is that it is the unique prior for which the predictive distributions of the underlying exchangeable process are a mixture of the marginal distribution and the empirical measure.
-More formally, let $(X_n)_{n\geq1}$ be an exchangeable sequence of random variables with marginal distribution $\nu$ on a standard space $(\mathbb{X},\mathcal{X})$.
-By de Finetti representation theorem for exchangeable sequences, see, e.g., \citep[][Section 3]{aldous1985}, there exists a random probability measure $\tilde{P}$ on $\mathbb{X}$ such that, given $\tilde{P}$, the random variables $X_1,X_2,\ldots$ are conditionally i.i.d. according to $\tilde{P}$,
+More specifically, let $(X_n)_{n\geq1}$ be a sequence of random variables taking values in some standard space, say $\mathbb{X}=[0,1]$, and suppose that $(X_n)_{n\geq1}$ is exchangeable, i.e. the order of $X_1,X_2,\ldots$ is probabilistically irrelevant (refer to Section \ref{section:preliminaries} for a rigorous treatment).
+Denote by $\nu(\cdot)=\mathbb{P}(X_1\in\cdot\,)$ the marginal distribution of the process.
+If for each $n=1,2,\ldots$ the predictive distribution of $X_{n+1}$ given $(X_1,\ldots,X_n)$ is the convex combination